freenas/freenas-docs/userguide/install.rst

 Use the arrow keys to highlight the destination USB drive, SSD, DOM (Disk on Module), or virtual disk.
 Press the :kbd:`spacebar` to select it.
-To mirror the boot device, move to the second device and press :kbd:`spacebar` to select it also.
+To mirror the |os-device|, move to the second device and press :kbd:`spacebar` to select it also.
 After making these selections, press :kbd:`Enter`.
 The warning shown in :numref:`Figure %s <install_warning_fig>`